Gratitude is a choice. A powerful choice

 Focus on what’s left . . . not on what’s lost

-I’m not suggesting we deny legitimate loss in our lives.
-During the pandemic of COVID-19, there has been plenty of loss.
-Loss of life, loss of health, loss of personal contact with close friends, loss of certain freedoms, loss of income, etc. These losses are real and must be acknowledged as such.
+Not suggesting we deny legitimate loss in our lives.
 Denial is unhealthy.
-But I’m learning all over again that even while I acknowledge and grieve these losses, good things are still happening in my life.
+But I’m learning all over again that even while I acknowledge and grieve these losses, good things still are happening in my life.
 So, while we grieve our losses, let’s also celebrate what’s left.

 - Improved physical, emotional, and social well-being